EuroPython/website/data/pages-content/faq.md

 If you have something in mind, there is no better time to start preparing your proposal!
 Please have a look at our [CFP page](/cfp) for details and we look forward to your proposals!

-If you have questions or ideas you would like to share with our team, you are most welcome to reach out to our programme team at [programme@europython.eu](mailto:programme@europython.eu).
+If you have questions, you are most welcome to reach out to our programme team at [programme@europython.eu](mailto:programme@europython.eu).

+## **Q. What support do you give to speakers?**
+A. Accepted speakers are eligible for a free Conference Ticket; accepted workshop & tutorial organisers are eligible for a free Combined Ticket (see details of the [ticket types](/tickets#ticket-types)).
+In addition, speakers are encouraged to apply for additional [Financial Aid](/finaid), should there be a need.

+We give support to first-time speakers and actively encourage, accommodate and welcome the participation of those from under-represented groups in tech.
+Check out our [Speaker Mentorship Programme](/mentorship) for details.

+Email us at [programme@europython.eu](mailto:programme@europython.eu) to tell us what other speaker support you might need!

 ## **Q. When do ticket sales start and what are the ticket prices like?**